morgil/publinx/README.md

 All configuration takes place in the link file `.publinx.json`, which contains basic JSON syntax.

-Note that there are no checks for valid but stupid configurations.
+Be careful as there are no checks for valid but stupid configurations.
 If you want to make your home directory or your link file publicly available, I won't stop you.

 ## Simple file output